Ever noticed how your emotions can hold you hostage in your life? As it’s Halloween, I invite you to take on one of the biggies. FEAR.

 It’s natural to respond to fear by running away from it, hiding from it, dodging it.
 All great tactics if the fear is in response to a real threat to your life.
 But often, let’s take a reality check… it’s really not.
 What you’re experiencing is just an uncomfortable emotion that’s bubbled up because of a need that’s not being met.
 In this case, your need to feel safe.

-So ask yourself, could you be allowing your emotions to deny you an experience that could lead to your growth or even reaching your full potential?
+Deciding to sign up and stick with a yoga class can feel a little scary, especially if you’re a beginner or you feel your mobility is limited right now.
+But ask yourself, could you be allowing your emotions to deny you an experience that could lead to your growth or even reaching your full potential?
 The moment you restrict yourself to only ‘safe places’ is the moment you stop living.
 Soul death…a life unfulfilled… now that’s scary.
 Isn’t it?
-Keep reading…

 “I don’t want to be at the mercy of my emotions.
 I want to enjoy them, and to dominate them.”

 No one wants to look back on their life and think what if?
 So maybe it’s time to bust through whatever fears are holding you back from doing what you know in your soul is what you want and need to do to get where you want to be in this world – at home, work or play.

 As ever, I’m here to serve…so let’s start small by getting to the root of a few yoga nightmares and putting them straight to bed.